• Skip to primary navigation

 When I was developing this recipe, I noticed a lot of other coconut icing and frosting recipes were made with coconut cream/coconut milk or with coconut extract.
 Why not both?
 I combined the two and the result is super flavorful yet quick and easy to make!

-Coconut frosting would be super delicious on top of coconut cupcakes, banana bars, a strawberry snack cake, carrot cake, chocolate banana cupcakes, and more!
+Coconut frosting would be super delicious on top of my coconut lime cake, banana bars, carrot cake, chocolate banana cupcakes, and more!
 It makes every dessert more fun and tropical, perfect for Summer or year-round.

 Jump to: